I travelled around Europe in a 800€ Campervan

 All I needed was my computer and to have data so I could send work to clients once I had completed it and the rest of my days were spent relaxing, exploring and meeting new people from around the world.
 Sometimes we would just work outside of the van in some quiet zone or go to a Mcdonalds for a few hours to get work done and delivered.

 It was our first trip ever in a campervan and even though everyone thought that our van wouldn’t even make it to Spain, it did.
-We managed to visit 11 countries in those 2 months and saved so much money by traveling in a campervan.
+We managed to visit 11 countries in those 2 months and saved so much money by traveling Europe in a campervan.

 The simplicity of vanlife was incredible.
 We could park anywhere and get to enjoy a real experience of every country.
 We used an app called Park4Night to find cool stops other vanlifers shared and ended up staying in some of the most beautiful places I have ever seen in my life and spending 0 euros for the night.

 Most people think you need to be rich to travel or that you need to work in an office non stop to save but the reality is that you can do it differently.
-You can travel on your own terms without spending a fortune in fancy 5 star hotels.
+You can travel Europe in a campervan on your own terms without spending a fortune in fancy 5 star hotels.
 We slept in “million star” hotels every night and discovered unique places that you’d only be able to find if you travel with your own car or campervan.

 We finished the trip spending less than 2000 Euros each and by working remotely we were actually saving money during our “holidays”.